carlxaeron/ai-fe-exam/README.md

 # ai-fe-exam
-Archintel Developer Exam - CARL LOUIS MANUEL
+Developer Exam - CARL LOUIS MANUEL

 ## Specifications
 - Develop a Writer/Editor Dashboard Site that has the ability to create, edit, and publish an article related to a company.